sh-r/Visual-Snow-Syndrome/README.md

 ## For developers:<br/>
-You can clone this repository and download the contents.<br/> Have a look at the instructions for this- TBA.
+You can clone this repository and download the contents.<br/> Have a look at the instructions for this- https://github.com/sh-r/Visual-Snow-Syndrome/blob/master/documentation/For_Developers.md.

 We welcome any open source contributions you would like to make!
 Just fork and clone the repo and send a pull request.
 Some of the improvements we thought of till now:
 1. Adding more types of noise like gaussian, poisson, localvar, etc